 Salmon Fillets with Garlic-Soy Pan Sauce

-This quick and easy recipe for salmon fillets and a tangy pan sauce made with garlic, lime juice, soy sauce and brown sugar is delicious served with steamed white rice and stir-fried sugar snap peas.
+This is a quick recipe for pan-seared salmon fillets drizzled with an easy-to-make, garlicky pan sauce.
+The sauce, made with finely chopped garlic, lime juice, soy sauce and brown sugar is the perfect blend of sweet and savory.
+Serve along with steamed white rice and stir-fried sugar snap peas for a simple, Asian-inspired dinner.

 - 4 (6 ounce) salmon fillets, skin on